Surajv311/LearningMicroservices/README.md

  postgresdluser      |
  postgresdockerlocal |

-to grant privileges to postgresdluser used:
+to grant privileges to postgresdluser (because same user I am using in code to access the database and tables) used:

-pip install SQLAlchemy psycopg2-binary pip install pydantic pandas